Jaahnavi5666/Book-Recommendation-System/README.md

 Recommendation system part II: Model-Based Collaborative Filtering System Recommendation system part III: Collaborative Filtering System

 I used [Amazon Book review](https://www.kaggle.com/datasets/mohamedbakhet/amazon-books-reviews?select=Books_rating.csv) Dataset for this project.
-It consists of two data sets
+It consists of two data sets: Books_rating and books_data.
+The books rating dataset contains the book id, book name, rating, etc. And the books data consists of the book title, author, description, category, etc,.
+So I combined and processed the data together such that it fits my requirements.